COVID-19 information is being regularly updated. Feel free to check back frequently.

 Related Service Disruptions

-Because of public health measures to prevent the spread of COVID-19, effective March 20, the U.S. Department of State has limited U.S. passport operations.
+Because of public health measures to prevent the spread of COVID-19, effective March 20 and updated May 1, the U.S. Department of State had limited U.S. passport operations.
+As of June 2, passport services are beginning to resume on a phase-by-phase basis.
 Learn more on their COVID-19 Update page and their Frequently Asked Questions page.

 Paper Official Transcripts

 Because of Gov. Newsom's and Pres.
 Napolitano's respective directives to slow the spread of COVID-19, paper official transcript services at UC Merced have been suspended.
 Learn more on the Registrar's Office's Service Adjustments page.
 If you need official transcripts for study abroad, please see our study abroad-tailored information on transcripts.

 The COVID-19 situation remains very fluid and continues to shift rapidly.
 The Office of International Affairs, the UC Education Abroad Program, and other international education organizations are attempting to be as nimble and flexible as possible.
 It is understandable that students and their families may be anxious about upcoming study abroad terms.
 Some measures we are all pursuing to help students and families make more informed decisions include the following:

 - Delaying withdrawal and first payment deadlines where possible to give students more time to follow COVID-19 updates and decide

 - Accepting late or extended applications where possible for students who wish to switch from higher risk to lower risk destinations